vstehle/systemready-scripts/README.md

     must-have-esp:              # If present, the file is a log of UEFI commands
                                 # and we check that we have at least one ESP.
                                 # We must have a file with a uefi-sniff property
                                 # for this to work
+    report-txt:                 # If present, the file is the report.txt file
+                                # from the template and we extract some fields
     min-occurrences: <integer>  # Optional

   - dir: <dirname or pattern>